 Parents and family life are crucial to understanding the motivations of the two teenagers, but aren’t given a lot of weight.
 For instance, Fawzi wants to become a professional so he can provide for his family and restore his father, displaced by underdiscussed camp policing, to them.
 These moments are all-too brief, contained in the first third of the film’s runtime and only ever picked up later in a handful of phone calls, which suffer from the same expository quality I’ve discussed above.
 Mahmoud’s family life is discussed even less, so there is an imbalance even in El-Arabi’s focus on the two boys.
 This information rests on the sidelines as Mahmoud and Fawzi’s tournament gets closer and the doc adopts the language of more conventional, fictional sports dramas.

 Captains of Zaatari wants to take the pressing conditions of refugee camps and global displacement crises and flatten them while investing too much in the hopeful aspects of its protagonists’ story.
 This kind of documentary doesn’t have to be a pitying slog, and isn’t, to its credit, but it feels always like it is missing unbecoming details, opting instead to entertain and uplift an international audience.
 Mahmoud and Fawzi are likable, sympathetic subjects, and watching them struggle and succeed is exciting.
 If only the film around them could dig just a little deeper than that.

-Captains of Zaatari is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+Captains of Zaatari was screened at the 47th Seattle International Film Festival on April 8-18, 2021.